koop-cc/foodcoops.net/Ansible/Readme.md

 ```

 We don't want to save internal data as clear text in this roles.
 For data encryption we make use of
 [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).
 To complete your Ansible setup just create a file called `.vault_pass` at the same level as this Readme file and include the vault password from our password database in this file.
 All variables that make use of the vault start with a prefix `vault_`.
+You will find them in a role's subfolder at `vars/main.yml`.
+To edit such a variable us a command like this: `ansible-vault edit roles/foodsoft/vars/main.yml`.

-Have a look at a role's directory to find our more details on how we implement the global Foodsoft platform.
+Have a look at a role's directory to find out more details on how we implement the global Foodsoft platform.

 You can execute a role by using the corresponding [playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) which are named equally:
 ```shell